photoprism/photoprism-docs/docs/getting-started/config-files/settings.md

   Name: false
 ```

-These settings affect which files are [stacked](../../user-guide/organize/stacks.md), as well as your preferences when indexing or importing files.

-You can also change these settings by navigating to [Settings > Library](../../user-guide/settings/library.md#stacks) and in the [Library UI](../../user-guide/library/originals.md), so it is generally not necessary to edit them directly in the config file.
+Since you can also change these settings in [Settings > Content](../../user-guide/settings/library.md#stacks) and in the [Library UI](../../user-guide/library/originals.md), it is not necessary to edit them directly in the `settings.yml` configuration file.

 !!! note ""
     The date and time placeholders for the **optional** destination file path pattern in `Import` > `Dest` are described in [the *time* package docs](https://pkg.go.dev/time#Layout).
 Using a different 8 digit hex number such as `12345678` for the [CRC32 checksum](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) and `.ext` instead of `.jpg` for the file extension will work as well.
 Invalid and empty patterns are ignored and the default is used instead.
 [Learn more ›](../../user-guide/library/import.md#changing-the-import-file-path)